tsleolima/FredBoat/CONTRIBUTING.md

 ## Writing a Command

-The easiest way to write a new command for FredBoat from scratch is having a look at how similar commands are written.
+The easiest way to write a new command for FredBoat from scratch is by having a look at how similar commands are written.
 A few core concepts are used by almost every command:

 ### Extending